danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-This custom style is applied for as long as the notification is presented, then reset to the default style.
+This style is applied for as long as the notification is presented, then resets to the default one.

 ## How to configure a system notification

-Just like with the style, a A ``SystemNotification`` can be configured in a couple of ways.
+Just like with the style, a ``SystemNotification`` can be configured in a couple of ways.

 For instance, you can provide a `configuration` in the view modifier:

 ```swift
 struct MyView: View {